parttimenerd/taskcontrol/README.md

   -h, --help          Show this help message and exit.
   -p, --port=<port>   The port to listen on
   -s, --scheduler=<schedulerType>
-                      The scheduler to use: fifo
-  -V, --version       Print version information and exit.
+                      The scheduler to use: fifo, lottery -V, --version       Print version information and exit.
 ```